-‘The Bachelor’ Final Rose Spoilers: Did Reality Steve Get It Wrong About Nick’s Season Finale?
+‘The Bachelor’ Final Rose Spoilers: Did ‘Reality Steve’ Get It Wrong About Nick’s Season Finale?

-The Bachelor star Nick Viall’s season will come to an end on March 13 and fans will finally find out if he gets engaged or rejected at the final rose ceremony.
+Bachelor star Nick Viall’s season will come to an end on March 13, and fans will finally find out if he gets engaged or rejected at the final rose ceremony.
 His tagline this season is “fourth time’s a charm,” and spoilers point to the charm being a big Neil Lane engagement ring.

 However, viewers may be in for a bit of a surprise when they watch the finale and the live After the Final Rose special.
-Did blogger Reality Steve’s sources give him false information about Nick’s final pick and will we all have flashbacks to Desiree Hartsock’s season of The Bachelorette when Nick hands out his final rose?
+Did blogger Reality Steve’s sources give him false information about Nick’s final pick, and will fans have flashbacks to Desiree Hartsock’s season of The Bachelorette when Nick hands out his final rose?

-Warning: The Bachelor Season 21 spoilers ahead
+Warning: Bachelor Season 21 spoilers are ahead.

 Die-hard fans will recall that Steve said he was “100% convinced Desiree got engaged to Brooks,” yet she gave her final rose to the man who would eventually become her husband, Chris Siegfried.